cstybert/dcr-blockchain/README.md

 Before running any nodes, the environment has to be set up.
 This requires the following steps:
 1. In the `frontend` directory, run command `npm i` to install the frontend dependencies.
 2. In the `backend/DCREngine` directory, run command `dotnet build` to build the DCR engine.
+3. In the `backend/DCRApi` directory, run command `dotnet build` to build the node APIs.
-3. In the `dns` directory, run command `dotnet run` to start a DNS seeder server.
+4. In the `dns` directory, run command `dotnet run` to start a DNS seeder server.
 This DNS server uses port `5000`, and functions to supply a pre-defined list of semi-permanent seed nodes (stored in `dns/network.json`) to requesting nodes.
 By default, this list contains only a single node, running on IP address `localhost:4300`.

 ## Starting a node
 There are two types of nodes in this blockchain environment: Miner and FullNode. **It is important that the first miner or full node uses port 4300.** Afterwards when spinning up more nodes, you can use whatever port you would like.
 All nodes will run on address `localhost`.